-I am a computational neuroscientist interested in studying how neurons wire together to make sense of sensory signals, how they change their wiring through learning, how their organisation can be revealed by investigating spatiotemporal activity patterns and how their behaviour can be imitated by machines.
-In order to study realistic scenarios, I also worked on development of tools for simulation of large scale brain models on GPUs, and analysis of high dimensional data.
+I am a computational neuroscientist interested in how neurons wire together to make sense of sensory signals, how they change their wiring through learning, how their organisation can be revealed by investigating spatiotemporal activity patterns and how their behaviour can be imitated by machines.
+In order to study realistic scenarios, I also worked on development of tools for simulation of large scale brain models on GPUs, and I developed methods to analyse high dimensional data.

 - Esin Yavuz, Thomas Nowotny: Input-modulation as an alternative to conventional learning strategies.
 ICANN 2016 DOI:10.1007/978-3-319-44778-0_7